galgantar/standard-deviants/index.markdown

 # Kids' Menu - Games 🍕

-Whether you are a child or a picky eater, we understand that not everyone has the intellect to understand the 'For cooking nerds' sections, so instead, you can learn about virality through a couple of games.<br>
+Whether you are a child or a picky eater, we understand that not everyone has the intellect to understand the 'For cooking nerds' sections, so instead, you can learn about virality through a couple of games!<br>
-Although, you can also play these games as a cooking nerd and check whether you have remembered what you learned in the sections above and see if you can achieve a high score!
+And of course if you are a nerd, you can still participate.
+It is a good check to see whether you have learned the theory and are ready to go viral in the practical sense.

 <details>
 <summary style="cursor: pointer; padding: 10px; background-color: #f5f5f5; border: 1px solid #ddd; border-radius: 5px; margin: 20px 0;">